fabiomarreco/BlogSource/source/_posts/2018-04-16-financial-modelling-in-fsharp-part-1.md

 It´s the same thing, there is literally no diference.
 But the ability do *partial application* on functions will be very important when we start combining them.

-## Wrap up
+## Wraping up

-This post was aimed at F# beginners noobs who want to use it on financial applications.
+This post was aimed at F# noobs who want to use it on financial applications.
 It´s far from explaining either finance or functional programming.
 The goal was to organize and explain a little library I use.
 Hopefully, the usefulness will be more evident in future posts when other pieces start falling together.
 However, the very essence of modelling with F# is there.
 Start describing the problem space, and design structures accordingly.
-Unlike OOP, behavior is separated from data structures, which is actually a refreshment because really... mixing behavior and data is not very realistic.
+Unlike OOP, behavior is separated from data structures, which is actually a refreshment because really... mixing behavior and data is not very obvious.
+In future posts we will organize the code base a little better with modules and projects.